4rgc/zendesk-api-client/README.md

 1. Clone the repository
 2. From the repository folder, run `npm install`.
+3. Create a file named `.env` in the project folder
+4. Add the following line: `PORT=number`, replacing `number` with the port of your choice.
+Default value is `3005`
-3. Done!
+5. Done!
 To run the development version, run `npm run dev`.
 This does not have hot restart, so you'll have to rerun the app on any changes to the code.

    For the production version, you need to first compile the app (`npm run compile`), and then run the built code (`npm start`).